Skip to content

 Mediation is a process where divorcing couples come together with a neutral third party, known as a mediator, to help them reach an agreement on various issues related to their divorce.
 The mediator is trained in facilitating communication and negotiations between the couple, and their role is to guide the conversation, promote understanding, and assist in finding solutions that both parties can agree on.

-During mediation, both spouses have the opportunity to express their concerns, desires, and priorities.
+During the mediation process, both spouses have the opportunity to express their concerns, desires, and priorities.
 The mediator helps to keep the conversation focused and constructive, ensuring that both parties are given equal opportunity to be heard.
 They also help to identify areas of common ground and encourage compromise.

 The key benefit of mediation is that it allows couples to maintain control over the outcome of their divorce.
 Rather than having a judge make decisions on their behalf, mediation empowers couples to work together to find solutions that best suit their unique circumstances.
 This can lead to more customized and flexible agreements that are tailored to the needs and preferences of both parties.